mallasuren/Food_Order/README.md

 # Food_Order
 Online web application to order the food.
+The main python script is 'data_cleaning.py' in the "scripts" subdirectory.